petdance/carp-assert-more/README.md

 My intent here is to make common assertions easy so that we as programmers have no excuse to not use them.

-# CAVEATS

-I haven't specifically done anything to make Carp::Assert::More be backwards compatible with anything besides Perl 5.6.1, much less back to 5.004.
-Perhaps someone with better testing resources in that area can help me out here.

 # SIMPLE ASSERTIONS